 Alternatively, you can provide an external store to persist the customer entitlements data which can survive restarts and be accessed by multiple processes.
 If your application is a fleet consisting of dozens of servers, or if you have a serverless infrastructure where each process is transient and can be de-provisioned after a limited period of time, a persistent cache can significantly reduce cache misses.

-Stigg offers persistent cache setup for backend SDK users (currently Node.js) that has several benefits over in-memory cache when running on high-scale services:
+Stigg offers a persistent cache setup for backend SDK users (currently supported in the Node SDK and Sidecar), providing several advantages over in-memory cache for high-scale services:

 - Redundancy - data is available on your Redis cluster even in case of an API outage